rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231217_New York Times Podcasts.md

 *  and original music was composed and performed by Aaron Esquizito.
 *  Last fall, Alexandra Duarte, who is now 16, went to see her endocrinologist
 *  at Texas Children's Hospital outside Houston.
 From age 10, she had been living with polycystic
 *  ovary syndrome, and more recently, pre-diabetes.
-After Alexandra described her recent quinceañera,
+After Alexandra described her recent quinceaÃ±era,
 *  the doctor brought up an operation that might benefit her, one that might help her lose weight,
 *  and as a result, improve these obesity-related problems.
 Alexandra, who smiles shyly and speaks
 *  softly but confidently, says she was a little skeptical at first, because, like, it's a surgery.